 4. Claude Debussy

-Renowned French composer and pianist, Claude Debussy began studying the piano at the age of 7.
+One of the most famous French composers and pianists, Claude Debussy, began studying the piano at the age of 7.

-He showed great promise and by the time he was 10 years old, he began studying at the Paris Conservatoire.
+He showed great promise, and by the time he was ten years old, he began studying at the Paris Conservatoire.

 It took him 15 years to write his famous Suite Bergamasque, completed in 1905, and the even more famous Claire De Lune was the third of the four movements in the piano suite.